mwridgway/StratagemForge/README.md

-# CS:GO Demo Data Analysis with DuckDB
+# CS2 Demo Data Analysis with DuckDB

-This repository contains tools to parse CS:GO demo files and analyze them using DuckDB for efficient SQL-based analysis.
+This repository contains tools to parse CS2 demo files and analyze them using DuckDB for efficient SQL-based analysis.

 ## Development & Agent Guidelines